-Two electromechanical target coils are included, one in series with each SCR.
-These targets operate on one ampere of trip current when the associated SCR passes current.
+Two electromechanical target coils are included, one in series with each trip contact.
+These targets operate on one ampere of trip current.
 The trip circuit resistance in the relay is 0.40 ohm.

-Six contacts are included in the SLAT54A for remote target indication.
+Six contacts are included in the SLAT54E for remote target indication.
 These contacts are all supervised by the trip bus and can be used to indicate what functions in the relaying scheme operated to cause the trip.
 The inputs which drive the target contacts will be shown on the associated overall logic.
 These contacts have the same ratings as RR38-RR41.